fevziomurtekin/fevziomurtekin.github.io/_posts/2023-01-18-dependency-management-with-use-toml.md

 [versions]
 kotlin = "1.7.20"
 mockito = "4.3.1"
-gradlePlugins = "7.2.0" //We mentioned that it should be at least 7.2.0
+gradlePlugins = "7.2.0" # it is mentioned that it should be at least 7.2.0

 [libraries]
 kotlinBom = { module = "org.jetbrains.kotlin:kotlin-bom", version.ref = "kotlin" }